Nckflannery/Nckflannery.github.io/_posts/2019-09-26-American-Agriculture.md

 ![Price Graph](/img/Price.png)
 [Data gathered from the Food and Agriculture Organization of the United Nations](http://www.fao.org/faostat/en/#home)

 What I found was that the cost of farmland in the US increased sharply as the years passed.
 There are a multitude of factors affecting the value of any land in the US, but I believe one large contributor is the consolidation of the agriculture business as a whole.
-For the purposes of this study I didn't want to go too deep into agricultrual economics (you could spend hours and hours researching and looking into the changes over the last 50 years and only skim the surface of the subject!).
+For the purposes of this study I didn't want to go too deep into agricultural economics (you could spend hours and hours researching and looking into the changes over the last 50 years and only skim the surface of the subject!).
 With smaller farms starting to disappear and huge agricultural conglomerates (Monsanto, ADM, Cargill alone hold a large percent of the market) taking over, the question of price becomes less interesting and the questions of how and what are we farming become more intriguing.
 To answer these questions, I decided to follow them up with a look into American dietary changes.

 ## How eating habits have changed over the last 60 years